Helping a friend with depression

 - Choose when to talk.
 If you want to bring up a sensitive issue with someone, try and choose a time when you are both relaxed.
 Avoid talking to them during an argument or if they are upset.

-- Accept they have limits.
+- Accept their condition.
 If someone is suffering from symptoms of depression, it isn’t possible for them to just snap out of it, cheer up, or forget about it.
-Asking them to do this can come across like you’re not taking their feelings seriously and could easily upset them.
+Asking them to do this can come across like you’re not taking their feelings seriously and could upset them.

 - Get informed.
 Finding out more info about depression might help you better understand what someone is going through.
-Check out ‘melancholic depression’ or ‘Clinical depression’ for more info.
+Check out our fact sheet on depression for more info.

 - Encourage them to get help.
-If your friend is depressed, it’s really important that they seek help.
+If you have a friend with depression, it’s really important that they seek help.
 Recommending they go and visit a local doctor/GP is a good first step.
+You could offer to go with them if they’re worried or need extra support.
 If they’re not comfortable with speaking to someone face-to-face, there are online and email counselling services.

 - Back down if they aren’t ready.
 If you think a friend needs to visit an expert but they didn’t respond well to the suggestion, don’t force the issue or put too much pressure on them – it could put them off getting help.
 Remain supportive by offering help and suggestions when asked.
-The exception to this is if you think someone may be in danger or at risk.
+The exception to this is if you think someone may be in danger or at risk of hurting themselves or someone else.
 In this case it’s important that you seek help immediately.
 Call 000 to reach emergency services and tell someone you trust.

 How to help yourself

-- You might be really worried about someone living with depression but it’s really important you look after yourself too.
+- Look after yourself.
+You might be really worried about a friend with depression but it’s really important you also look after yourself by monitoring your own mood and stress levels.

 - Don’t give up the things you enjoy.
-Make sure you still have time to yourself to do your favourite things and work towards your own goals.
-If you’ve lost sight of your own goals, set some new ones.
+Always make sure you've got the time to do your favourite things and work towards your own goals.
+If you've lost sight of your goals, you can always set some new ones.

-- Learn to relax.
-Relaxation is great for helping you deal with stressful situations.
+- Check out some ways to relax.
+Relaxation is great for helping you unwind and deal with stress.

 - Ask for support.
-Make sure you’re getting emotional support.
-Talk to people you trust about how you are feeling.
+It’s important that you’re getting your own emotional support.
+Talk to people you trust about how you’re feeling.
 It can be particularly frustrating when you feel like you aren’t able to help someone, so you might also want to go to therapy or join a support group.